ellcom/InterfaceBuilderLab/Interface Builder.md

-The Subview has a black background, here is the the layout shown in Portrait
+The Subview has a black background, here is the layout shown in Portrait